hecko-yes/hecko.my.to/on-ai-art/index.md

 meanwhile our brains have been the same size and architecture for generations, whereas models are unconstrained and free to evolve and they don't need food or breaks or inspiration or a humane working environment, just a computer and electricity

+oh but human + computer will always be better than just computer right? like [centaur chess](https://en.wikipedia.org/wiki/Advanced_chess)? [wrong](https://gwern.net/note/note#advanced-chess-obituary) if there's something a human can do to improve generated output, you'd best believe that's what they'll train new models to do

 # things that are not my main objection

 as in, if they were fixed i would still be unhappy